Christina Hammer: Hammer vs. Nelson

 After the announcement, Hammer had revealed she spent much of her camp in Tyrol, Austria, to engage in high-altitude training in preparation for Nelson.
 At the official weigh-in, a day before the fight, Hammer tipped the scales at 159.5 lbs, while Nelson weighed 157.5 lbs.
-Hammer smartly exploited her height and reach advantages by keeping the fight at long range but moving inside just often enough to win the majority of the exchanges.
-Her typically excellent jab landed with frequency, and with heavier force than in past fights, and her right hand connected with enough impact to make the point but not enough to upend Nelson, ultimately resulting in judges Katealia Chambers, Benoit Roussel, and Pasquale Procopio scoring the fight 99–91, 99–91, and 100–90 all in favour of the defending WBO and WBC champion.
+Hammer exploited her height and reach advantages by keeping the fight at long range but moving inside just often enough to win the majority of the exchanges.
+Her jab landed with frequency and heavier force than in past fights, and her right hand connected with enough impact to make the point but not enough to upend Nelson.
+Judges Katealia Chambers, Benoit Roussel, and Pasquale Procopio scored the fight 99–91, 99–91, and 100–90 all in favour of the defending WBO and WBC champion.
 Hammer's defeat of Nelson made her the first German fighter to successfully defend a world title in the US since Max Schmeling successfully defended his heavyweight title against Young Stribling at the Municipal Stadium, Cleveland, Ohio, in 1931.
-Statistically speaking, according to The Ring, Hammer was superb: Averaging 46.6 punches per round, while limiting Nelson to 31.8, she prevailed 103-56 overall, 44-18 jabs and 59-38 power.
+According to The Ring, Hammer averaged 46.6 punches per round while limiting Nelson to 31.8; she prevailed at 103–56 overall, with 44–18 jabs and 59–38 power.
 The accuracy figures were sub-par (22% overall, 19% jabs, 26% power) but her defensive skills limited Nelson to just 18% overall, 16% jabs and 19% power.
-Also with the fight already in hand, Hammer throttled down from 53 punches in round nine to 36 in the 10th.
-In the post-fight interview, Hammer spoke of attempting to get the knockout, though praising Nelson's toughness, though she continued by stating: "I'm really looking forward to fighting [Shields].
+Hammer throttled down from 53 punches in round nine to 36 in the 10th.
+In the post-fight interview, Hammer discussed attempting to get the knockout, praising Nelson's toughness.
+She also commented on her upcoming fight, stating, "I'm really looking forward to fighting [Shields].
 She will try and fight me on the inside but my footwork and my reach will make the difference [...]
 It will be the biggest women's fight ever.
 I would like to fight her at a neutral site."
 On 24 April 2018, Dan Rafael of ESPN stated that Hammer and Shields, both being victorious, will fight for the undisputed middleweight title this fall on Showtime.